 It is possible that over time the structure of a Baccalaureate examination may change in order to assess all of the relevant competences more comprehensively.

 No, the number of subjects to be passed will not change (see

 General rules of the European Schools).

-Why does the new marking scale have 7 levels and a 10-point scale?
+Why does the new marking system have 7 levels and a 10-point scale?

 So as to address pupils' varying needs at different points of their learning.

-Will the new marking scale have implications for university entrance equivalences?
+Will the new marking system have implications for university entrance equivalences?

 Yes.
-All delegations will need to communicate the new marking scale to the relevant national institutions in good time.
+All delegations will need to communicate the new marking system to the relevant national institutions in good time.
 The table of equivalences will need to be updated accordingly.